MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 You should not install new software in app VMs, in fact, any software that is installed in app VMs will be deleted on shutdown.
 For example, if you want to have a dedicated app VM to access a browser, or any other standard software, then you can use the regular Debian, or Fedora, or Whonix template VMs.
 But, if you want an app VM to run custom software, then base it on a template VM where you have installed this.
+You can create multiple app VMs on the same template, and store different data on them, which is useful to separate for example your mainnet and testnet Bitcoin wallet.
-You can create app VMs by executing in dom0: `qvm-create <name of app VM> --template <name of template VM> --label <color>`.
+Create app VMs by executing in dom0: `qvm-create <name of app VM> --template <name of template VM> --label <color>`.just

 Qubes is made to compartimentalize your computer, and it has it's greatest potential, when this concept is applied to the extreme.
-Every software should have it's dedicated VM.
+Each software should have it's own dedicated VM.
 Even further, some website should have dedicated VMs too!
 This is not just a security improvement, but also a productivity hack.
 When for example GitHub and Twitter can only be accessed in two independent VMs, then the incentive to waste time on Twitter is drastically reduced.

 ## Disposable VMs

-Disposable VMs are a special type of VM which clone an already existing VM [either app or template], boot it to run software, and upon shutdown, delete the entire VM.
+Disposable VMs are a special type of VM which clone an already existing app VM, boot it to run software, and upon shutdown, delete the entire VM.
 This is especially useful for security and privacy focused tasks, where unnecessary metadata should be avoided.
-For example, booting a disposable Whonix VM to access the Tor browser, and after use, deleting all possible metadata and logs.
+For example, booting a disposable Whonix VM to access the Tor browser, and after use deleting all possible metadata and logs.
 Any VM can be made a template for disp VMs by executing in dom0: `qvm-prefs --set <name of VM> template_for_dispvms True`.
 Now any software that is installed in this VM can be booted in a disposable environment by executing in dom0: `qvm-run --dispvm=<name of disp VM> <software to execute>`.
+After the software is shut down, the dispvm is destroyed.

-There are some important things to consider when using Whonix in disposable VMs, so please carefully [read the docs on how to](https://whonix.org/wiki/Qubes/DisposableVM).
+There are some important things to consider when using Whonix in disposable VMs, so please carefully [read the docs on how to set it up properly](https://whonix.org/wiki/Qubes/DisposableVM).

 ## Alias' in dom0